Skip to Content

 Just a one-minute walk from the Gemeentegrot cave is a second market in the Fluweelengrot (Velvet) cave.
 Like the first, Fluweelengrot is an underground network of passages occupied by gift and food sellers at the holidays.
 For the most part, the Christmas market here is like the first cave, though there seemed to be fewer vendors, and the cave was less crowded with more space between the stands.

 Below Valkenburg’s castle ruins, the Fluweelengrot cave is much more than just another quarry and the source of many of the castle’s building materials.
-The cave likely dates back around 900 years and has lots of historical significance that is evident from its carvings.
-Having fewer people to compete with in the space makes it easier to read the descriptions and appreciate the unusual carvings as you shop.
+The cave likely dates back around 900 years and has lots of historical significance that is evident from the carvings we saw as we shopped.
+Having fewer people to compete with in the space makes it easier to read the descriptions and appreciate the unusual carvings.

 Santa, large ornaments, and Christmas light display.